rhildred/MigratePages/README.md

 # MigratePages
-This is a plugin that I made last year to migrate pages under git control
+This is a Wordpress plugin that I made last year to migrate pages under git control